Our Chapter

 In 2025, DU hosted two GSI trips to Negril, Jamaica:

-During the trip, brothers will engage in hands-on construction at a local school, connect with students and community members, reflect together in evening discussions, and immerse themselves in Jamaican culture.
+During the trip, brothers engage in hands-on construction at a local school, connect with students and community members, reflect in evening discussions, and immerse themselves in Jamaican culture.

 Through our collective efforts, we proudly raised and donated over $1,000 to Bell Let's Talk, helping to fund men's mental health programs and spark important conversations across Canada.